You can create an svg element using the createElementNS method.

 </svg>

 To place the leaf dynamically, we can create the <use> element and pass in the leaf id as the href value.
-First, we need to get a reference to the svg using it's id.
+We'll need variables for the svg namespace, the leaf definition (in defs) and the leafHolder:

 1